phpro/grumphp/doc/parameters.md

 *Default: {failed: grumphp-grumpy.txt, succeeded: grumphp-happy.txt}*

 This parameter will tell GrumPHP where it can locate ascii images used in pre-commit hook.
-Currently there are only two images `failed` and `succeeded`.
+Currently there are only three images `failed` and `succeeded`.
 If path is not specified default image from `resources/ascii/` folder are used.

 You may also specify lists of ascii images, and GrumPHP will choose a random one